jae1911/sitecontent/content/blog/2022/rabbithole-healy.md

 > Notice: Healy is a microcurrent medical device that has been cleared by the U.S. Food and Drug Administration only for local relief of acute, chronic, and arthritis pain and muscle soreness due to overexertion.
 Healy also has non-medical applications that use Individualized Microcurrent Frequencies (IMF) to harmonize your Bioenergetic Field.
 Always use your Healy in accordance with its Instructions for Use.

 Wait what?
 The shop page clearly said `not medical applications` and `have not been reviewed by the FDA` but now it is?
-Well, of course, not everything can go right, can it (see the chapter "Claims" for more on that).
+Well, of course, not everything can go right, can it?

-## Claims

 So, to sum up, we have a device distributed via MLM, that at the same time, claims to **not** be a medical device but also says the opposite on another page, even going as far as to claim that the FDA (USA Food and Drug Administration) approved them.
 The official FDA website indeed shows a registration for a "Healy" ([archived on archive.ph](https://archive.ph/2BxXm)).